SharifH/fundamentals/05_chapter/intro.md

 <center><img src="../assets/chapter5/dom.png"></center>
 <br>

 Each element in the HTML document is represented by a **DOM node**.
-You can think of a node as a live **object** that you can access and change using JavaScript.
-When the model is updated, the changes are reflected on screen.
+You can think of a node as a *live object* that you can access and change using JavaScript.
+When the model is updated, those changes are reflected on screen.

-We can get and set attributes for these nodes – perhaps we want to add a class or update styling to make an item fade in or out.
+We can get and set attributes for these nodes – perhaps we want to add a class or update styling to change the background color for an element.
 We can access and change the content – maybe we want to change the text in the third `li` to read "Return library books - DONE!"
-Or we can even add new nodes or remove nodes from the page.
+Or we can even add new nodes to or remove nodes from the page.

-Once we get some functions under our belt we'll take a look at how we can use some of JavaScript's "built-in" functions to interact with the DOM and add some more complex interactions to our sites.
+Once we get some functions under our belt we'll take a look at how we can use some of JavaScript's "built-in" functions to interact with the DOM and add more complex interactions to our sites.

 Ready to dig in?
 [Let's take a look at functions.](02_lesson.md)